Dil Da Rockstar (The Rockstar of the Heart)

 • Dr. Jasmeet Kaur Brar, Heer’s doctor, offers Sarab guidance, helping him balance his emotions into his music.

-• Sarab visits Baba Jagtar Singh, who introduces him to Shabad Kirtan and spirituality, influencing his music.
+• Back in Amritsar, Sarab visits Baba Jagtar Singh, who introduces him to Shabad Kirtan and spirituality, influencing his music.

-• Guri and Pavneet support Sarab's philanthropic efforts in London, helping him regain public respect.
+• Gurman and Pavneet support Sarab's philanthropic efforts in London, helping him regain public respect.

 Act 4: Tootde Sur, Judde Dil (Broken Notes, Healing Hearts)

-• In Amsterdam, after a performance, Sarab and Heer share a romantic connection, exploring love in Keukenhof Gardens.
+• In Amsterdam, after a heartfelt performance, Sarab and Heer share a romantic moment exploring the misty canals, reaffirming their bond despite looming challenges.

 • Taran sabotages their relationship via media and leaks.